julianxhokaxhiu/gitbook-plugin-summary/README.md

 ## Troubleshooting

 * Code span (with the back ticks) won't be recognize.
-So better avoid until someone find it important enough to fix that :P
+So better avoid until someone finds it important enough to fix that :P

 * If it seems like it's not rerendering, save again.
 Changes are taken into account on the second